paulohsilvapinto/aws-certify/index.md

 Learning Material for AWS Certifications
 {: .fs-6 .fw-300 }

-Use the menu to navigate through the menu.
+Use the menu to navigate through the content.